rankx034/final-project/README.md

 ## Source of Data

-The source of our dataset is from https://www.kaggle.com/datasets/mahirkukreja/delhi-weather-data.
+The source of our dataset is from Kaggle [Link to Source](https://www.kaggle.com/datasets/mahirkukreja/delhi-weather-data "(Link to Source)").
 It is a weather dataset for the New Delhi city in India.
 This data was taken out from wunderground with the help of their easy to use api.
 It contains various features such as temperature, pressure, humidity, rain, precipitation,etc. from the year 1996 to 2017.

 ## Questions to answer with the data